d3fc/d3fc/packages/d3fc-webgl/README.md

 Returns a reference to the [`ANGLE_instanced_arrays`](https://developer.mozilla.org/en-US/docs/Web/API/ANGLE_instanced_arrays) WebGL extension used for drawing to the canvas.

+This reference should be used, rather than components obtaining their own, to prevent errors if the context is lost.

 <a name="webglProgramBuilder_context" href="#webglProgramBuilder_context">#</a> *webglProgramBuilder*.**context**(*context*)

 If *context* is specified, sets the context and returns this builder.
 If *context* is not specified, returns the current context.